tixlegeek/interferencePatternJsToy/README.md

 # About the UI

-The UI is awful for now, but some people offered to try their magic on this thing.
+> The UI is awful for now, but some people offered to try their magic on this thing.
 I only needed this for myself, and did not planned to share it, so i did not made any efforts about that.

+WEB Integration and UI has been fiddled and enhanced by [jffraisse](https://github.com/jffraisse) as the original UI was... brutal.
+I also modified the emitter selection.
+You can now select like on any other UI.

+Here is the old UI for records:

 ![image-20200306133658929](README.assets/image-20200306133658929.png)